Opposition to Brexit: Healthier IN the EU

 Healthier IN the EU was co-founded in 2016 by Mike Galsworthy, Rob Davidson, and Martin McKee.
 Its advisory board included former Chief Executive of the NHS in England Nigel Crisp, former Minister for Health John Bowis, former Chief Medical Officer for Scotland Harry Burns, former President of the Royal College of Physicians Ian Gilmore, President of Royal College of Psychiatrists Simon Wessely, and the editor of The Lancet, Richard Horton.
 Healthier in the EU is a grassroots organization making the health case for continued EU membership.

 Shortly before the 2017 general election, Healthier IN the EU and Vote Leave Watch organised an open letter calling on the Conservative Party to commit to spending an extra £350m per week on the NHS after Brexit.
 The letter was signed by some of the UK's leading medical professionals.
 The amount of £350m per week corresponded to the savings attributable to Brexit claimed by the Vote Leave campaign.
 Following the publication of the letter, foreign secretary Boris Johnson received negative press coverage for falsely claiming that the pledge was already in the Conservative Party election manifesto.

 Healthier IN the EU is a founding member of People's Vote.

 Wales for Europe

-Despite the name, Wales for Europe is a separate entity from Britain for Europe, and currently operates as a partner organisation to Open Britain.
-The chair is Geraint Talfan Davies.
-It currently employs a full-time director and part-time organiser based in Cardiff, and has 17 branches across Wales.
+Wales for Europe is an independent organisation, but was a founding member of People's Vote through its partnership with Open Britain.
+The chair from 2016 to 2020 was Geraint Talfan Davies.

-Wales for Europe is a founding member of People's Vote.